michealpettitt/ITPR6.590_TestPlan/DefectLog.md

     Resolved.
 ### Ghost sticks to wall 008:
-    After issue 007 resolved, ghost will enter finle array cell and not move.
+    After issue 007 resolved, ghost will enter finale array cell and not move.

+    Resolved.
+### Ghost move 009:
+    Ghost will move regardless to the key being pressed. if a non specified key is pressed the ghost will still make its turn.